vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/index.md

 ## 🤸‍♀️ About Us
 The Virginia Beach Adult Gymnastics Club (VBAGC) is a 501(c)3 nonprofit organization and community for adults who love to move, flip, and have fun—whether you're a former gymnast or trying it for the first time!
+We are the ONLY adult gymnastics team in the Hampton Roads region!

 ## 🏗️ Founded in 2022
 by a small group of local gymnasts, VBAGC started as a casual meetup and quickly grew into a welcoming space for adults of all ages and backgrounds.
 We believe gymnastics should be accessible, inclusive, and pressure-free.